-Stage one of air-conditioning is now installed in our beloved Bloxsidge Centre, as part of our Library Revitalisation Project.
-This is part of Component 2, Stage 2, of our Master Plan that has seen modern and innovative advancements to the College campus, facilities and environment.
+Our Library Revitalisation Project has transformed our beloved Bloxsidge Centre into an innovative and modern learning space for our Prep-Year 12 students.
+This is part of Component 2, Stage 2, of our Master Plan that has seen significant advancements to the College campus, facilities and environment.

 Principal Graham Meertens has also shared how St Augustine's College is investigating implementing air-conditioning, with the following considerations being at the forefront of planning: